Editor Chief November 16, 2023 No Comments

 image 50

-Estimating Economic Efficiency Levels and Identifying Its Determinants for Milk Producers’ Households in North Shewa Zone, Oromia Region, Ethiopia 52
+Estimating Economic Efficiency Levels And Identifying Its Determinants For Milk Producers’ Households In North Shewa Zone, Oromia Region, Ethiopia 52

 Then solving for , Yz the potential milk output (liter/cow/day) of each sample household is represented as: